haoqili/Android_DIPLOMA_CAMERA/camera_diploma_exp1_data/diploma_notes.md

 TO ASK
 ======

-* If cloud rejects leadership, what happens to sending or requesting pictures?

-* Is it normal to have a lot more:
+* If a phone does not get leader replies, it sends a request to the cloud to become the leader.
+But what if the request to the leader is not successful?
+Does that mean that this phone is cut-off from the rest of the DIPLOMA phones?
+I.e. it can't take pictures (since there is no leader to save the picture) or request pictures (since there is no leader to relay its request).
+If so, should we just disable the phone from taking and requesting pictures?

+* Is it normal to have way more "LEADER_REQUEST timed out"s than "heard LEADER_REPLY"?
+Because this is what I observe.
+If it's not normal, then I guess we should decrease the region width because perhaps leader and new phones that arrived in the region can't hear each other?

+more

     1331844666510: sending LEADER_REQUEST
     1331844666512: Sending UDP payload: 426